silverbirder/chrome-extensions-tiktok-scraping-downloader/README.md

 * First
   * web_accessible_resources.js accesses the window object and gets a TikTok Item.
 * Second and subsequent
-  * Monitor requests to the TikTok API and get the request URL.
+  * background.js monitor requests to the TikTok API and get the request URL.
 Get TikTok Item using URL.

-The obtained TikTok Item will be POST to the URL you specify.
+The obtained TikTok Item will be POST from content-script.js to the URL you specify.
 The data is set in a variable called `data`.

 ## Usage